nicrodriguezval/vc/docs/md/docs/workshops/rendering/zBuffer.md

 > >```

 # Conclusions

 + Z-buffer is an algorithm that is better to use in situations where don't exist invisible objects, because in that case the position of that ones should be calculated using a different way.
 + Z-buffer is a great algorithm to represent 3d escenarios in a 2 dimensional array.
 + A lot of improvements have been imlemented in the Z-buffer algorithm since it was created in 1974.
 + This method can be executed quickly even with many polygons, because its easy to calculate the depth of a complete row by calculating the depth of only one pixel of that row.

 # Future work

 + We expect to be able to use this method to represent multiple polygons in 3d escenarios using a 2 dimensional array.
 + We expect to be able to implement improvements to this algorithm that haven't been implemented before, so that this method uses less resources from the machine.

 # References
 1. Wikipedia contributors.
 (2021, 28 junio).
 Z-buffering.
 Wikipedia. https://en.wikipedia.org/wiki/Z-buffering
 2. LearnOpenGL - Depth testing. (s. f.).
 Depth Testing. https://learnopengl.com/Advanced-OpenGL/Depth-testing
+3. Computer Hope.
+(2017, 27 junio).
+What is z-buffering? https://www.computerhope.com/jargon/z/zbuffering.htm
-3. Z-Buffer or Depth-Buffer method. geeksforgeeks. https://www.geeksforgeeks.org/z-buffer-depth-buffer-method/
+4. Z-Buffer or Depth-Buffer method. geeksforgeeks. https://www.geeksforgeeks.org/z-buffer-depth-buffer-method/
-4. How to render z-buffer (Depth pass) image of a 3D scene. https://forum.processing.org/two/discussion/2153/how-to-render-z-buffer-depth-pass-image-of-a-3d-scene
+5. How to render z-buffer (Depth pass) image of a 3D scene. https://forum.processing.org/two/discussion/2153/how-to-render-z-buffer-depth-pass-image-of-a-3d-scene

 > :ToCPrevNext